-BloodTrack® is a modular blood management and bedside transfusion solution that combines software with hardware components to act as an extension of your blood bank transfusion management system.
+BloodTrack® is a modular suite of blood management and bedside transfusion solutions that combine software with hardware components to act as an extension of your Blood Bank Information System (BBIS).

-Through integrated modules, BloodTrack solutions provide the control, visibility, and traceability needed to safely and properly store, dispense, and transfuse blood products at the point-of-care and verify that the right blood is transfused to the right patient at the bedside.
+BloodTrack solutions provide the control, visibility and traceability needed to safely and properly store and dispense blood products at the point-of-care and verify that the right blood is transfused to the right patient at the bedside.

 Software that quickly allocates the right blood product to the right patient where and when it's needed.

-Software that provides nurses and clinicians with a real-time view of blood inventory.
+Software that provides nurses and clinicians with a real-time view of blood inventory and patient transfusion status.

 The BloodTrack suite of modular software solutions acts as an extension of your blood bank information system (BBIS) to physically secure and electronically verify and monitor your hospital’s blood supply chain to ensure the right blood product is transfused to the right patient, at the right time, in the right condition.

 With integrated modules, BloodTrack Solutions are able to control, track, and monitor blood products, including plasma derivatives, by securing new or existing storage locations (e.g., refrigerators, room temperature cabinets, or freezers) with software-controlled electromagnetic locks connected to a BloodTrack kiosk or through an integrated BloodTrack OnDemand™ device.

 BloodTrack Solutions electronically documents user access, blood product movements, and out-of-storage times, helping you achieve compliance with your regulations, guidelines, and standard operating procedures (SOPs) — in effect extending the walls of your blood bank to the point-of-care.
 This provides you with the visibility needed to make informed, real-time decisions to help ensure timely patient care, patient safety, and regulatory compliance.